SWEDISH FAMILY MEDICINE RESIDENCY PROGRAM-FIRST HILL CAMPUS

 - Downtown Family Medicine (2124 Fourth Avenue) – run jointly with Seattle-King County Public Health-Downtown, serves the urban poor.

 - Swedish Family Medicine – Ballard (1801 NW Market Street, formerly, Community Health Medical Home-Ballard) – serves a socio-economically diverse community integrating the concepts of the patient-centered medical home.

-Located on First Hill near several other major medical facilities.
-The hospital is within walking distance to downtown and Capitol Hill.
+Located on Seattle’s First Hill near several other major medical facilities.
+The hospital is within walking distance of Downtown Seattle and the Capitol Hill neighborhood.
 Public transportation accessible.

 The clinic serves the inner-city underserved; women, children, homeless, minority, and refugee patients are aided by the clinic.

 Housing not applicable.
 Please ask your site coordinator for more information about transportation requirements.

 - August is on record as the average warmest month (76o F).

 - December/January are tied for the average coolest months (36o F).

 - The highest recorded temperature was 103° F in July 2009.

 - The lowest recorded temperature (0° F) is claimed by November 1939 and January 1950.